'Black in Space' looks at final frontier of civil rights

 The film shows how the former Soviet Union beat the U.S. and sent into space Cuban cosmonaut Arnaldo Tamayo Méndez.
 He was the first Latin American and first person of African descent to reach space.
 After his mission, he became a Cold War hero for Cuba — and his accomplishment was largely ignored.

-Guion Bluford would become the first African American astronaut.
+Philadelphia native Guion Bluford would become the first African-American astronaut.
 The aerospace engineer made it to space in 1983 as a member of the crew of the Orbiter Challenger.
 His trip came nearly 20 years after Kennedy sought to get a Black man in space.

 Gregory said he’s proud of his role in breaking barriers and contributing to space exploration.
 However, he’s now concerned about what comes next.